-"One of the most common misconceptions is that a calorie is just a calorie, so it doesn't matter what we eat — only how many calories we eat," Michael Greger MD, nutrition expert and author of How Not to Diet, tells LIVESTRONG.com.
+"One of the most common misconceptions is that a calorie is just a calorie, so it doesn't matter what we eat — only how many calories we eat," Michael Greger MD, nutrition expert and author of , tells LIVESTRONG.com.
 "The notion that a calorie from one source is just as fattening as a calorie from any other source is a trope broadcast by the food industry as a way to absolve itself of culpability."

 In other words, 100 calories from a banana is not the same as 100 calories from a brownie.
 For one, the banana calories come with a host of good-for-you nutrients, including fiber, which helps you feel fuller longer, and B vitamins, which support a healthy metabolism.

 Plus, processed foods like packaged snacks and desserts, sugary drinks and processed meat have been linked to weight gain.
 A December 2017 analysis in Current Obesity Reports found that eating more processed foods ups your risk for obesity and metabolic syndrome as well as high blood pressure and cholesterol.

 According to the 2020-2025 Dietary Guidelines for Americans, a healthy diet limits added sugars, saturated fat, sodium and alcoholic beverages and contains a variety of fruits, vegetables, whole grains and lean proteins.

 4. 'Your Body Needs to Be Cleansed'

 You don't need to do a juice cleanse or "detox" to lose weight — or to reach any health goal, for that matter.
 Your body is very good at processing toxins and getting rid of waste, Dr. Primack says.